General Troubleshooting Strategies¶

 ddev poweroff && docker rm -f $(docker ps -aq), then restart Docker.

 - If you’re using another local development environment that uses these ports (MAMP, WAMP, Lando, etc.), consider stopping it.

-- Fix port conflicts by configuring your project to use different ports.
+- Fix port conflicts by configuring DDEV globally to use different ports.

 - Fix port conflicts by stopping the competing application.